anh-nguyen-98/game/README.md

 # Programming Language Project

-This is an assignment from **CS308: Programming Language Project (PLP)** course, Spring 2022, Fulbright University Vietnam.
+This is an assignment from **CS308: Programming Languages** course, Spring 2022, Fulbright University Vietnam.
 This course is taught by Dr. Nanette Simenas.

 The purpose of this assignment is to study one programming language of choice, and I choose is **JavaScript**.